 Baking or roasting, grilling or barbecuing.
 It’s all good, and now we hope you have a clearer idea of the subtle differences between them.

-You may need to experiment a little with how much direct and indirect heat to use, whether or not to use a water pan for added moisture, how long to cook to achieve the crunchy bark we all love.
+You may need to experiment a little with how much direct and indirect heat to use, whether to use a water pan for added moisture or not, how long to cook to achieve the crunchy bark we all love.

 But hey, trying and tasting is all part of the fun.